 2. Sick Leave

 - Accrual.
-Full-time officers, exempt professionals, and faculty on twelve-month appointments are eligible to receive fifteen (15) working days of paid sick leave annually, earned as 10 hours per month.
+Full-time university staff and faculty on twelve-month appointments are eligible to receive fifteen (15) working days of paid sick leave annually, earned as 10 hours per month.
 There is no limit on how much sick leave an employee may accrue.
 Employees who work part-time accrue sick leave on a prorated basis.
 There is no leave accrual during periods of leave without pay, except for military leave without pay and furloughs.

 - Usage.
 Sick leave should be used when the employee is unable to perform his/her job due to an illness or injury not covered by workers' compensation.
 Sick leave may also be granted for dental and medical appointments with the supervisor's approval.
 Employees are limited to five days of accrued sick leave per year to care for members of their immediate family who are ill or to take an immediate family member to a medical or dental appointment.
 Employees may use all their accrued sick leave as necessary in order to care for a member of the employee's immediate family with a serious health condition, as defined by the Family and Medical Leave Act (FMLA).

 - Compensation for Unused Sick Leave.
 As stated in 2.a, above, there is no limit on sick leave accrual.
 However, there is a limit on compensation for earned unused sick leave when employees resign, retire, or are laid off, and meet age and service requirements for retirement.
 These employees are compensated for one-fourth (¼) of their unused sick leave accrual up to a maximum of one-fourth (¼) of 120 days’ accrual, which is the equivalent of compensation for thirty days, upon termination except as noted in Section 2.c.(3), below.